Empowering small internet service providers worldwide

 Quota Control

-• Specify daily, weekly, monthly quota consumption for clients
+• Specify daily, monthly quota consumption for customers

 • Create FUP rules for peak time (Fair Usage Policy)